smugford/resume/README.md

 ------

 ## Cloud Experience
+* Close to 2 years of Cloud Engineer Experience with Cisco's Hybrid Cloud
-* Nearly 5 Years of as a Cloud Engineer at a AWS Premier Parter
+* Over 5 Years of as a Cloud Engineer at a AWS Premier Parter
 * MultiCloud with Azure and AWS

 ------